 MyCreditsTransfer is a statewide initiative designed to facilitate transfer within Illinois using the nationally available tool, Transferology.
-Within Transferology students can find out how courses transfer between institutions, how courses satisfy degree requirements and the different majors institutions offer.
+Within Transferology, you can find out how courses transfer between institutions, how courses satisfy degree requirements and the different majors institutions offer.

-- MCC develops partnership agreements with four-year schools to help MCC graduates move smoothly to the baccalaureate level.
-The partnerships provide for special opportunities ranging from program-to-program articulation agreements to scholarship opportunities.
+MCC develops partnership agreements with four-year schools to help MCC graduates move smoothly to the baccalaureate level.
+These partnerships provide for special opportunities ranging from program-to-program articulation agreements to transfer scholarship opportunities.

-What if I know what I want to major in but I don't know where I want to transfer to?
+What if I know what I want to major in but I don't know where I want to transfer?

 MCC provides transfer tools as a service to students.
 Every effort is made to maintain up-to-date and accurate information; however, this information is subject to change.
 Full responsibility for verifying transfer information lies with the student.